Mayuresh351/Elderly_App/sample.md

 ## PROJECT SETUP:

-Download app apk file from github using the drive link in the description.We are working on how you can download our app from Play Store.
+Download app apk file from github using the google drive link in the description.We are working on how you can download our app from Play Store.

+## USAGE:

 *This app is developed using flutter.*